Ajn0r/pet-palace/TESTING.md

 ### Responsivness

+When testing responsiveness on iPhone and Ipad deceives and in Safari, I discovered that it's not possible to sign in, the pages that were reached did, however, have good responsiveness.

+Responsiveness was tested on a Macbook Air 13", iPhone 12, iPad 8th gen, HP Pc with windows 10 and in Safari, Chrome, Firefox and Edge browsers.
+The responsiveness was also tested in both the Chrome and Firefox dev tools.
+Overall the responsiveness was good, there were some minor issues with margins or paddings that needed to be corrected, but it was easily and quickly fixed.

 ### Routing

 The routing tests tested that all routes worked properly, there was one route that was set up wrong but it was a quick fix.